 I was a bad girl and did not bring a bottle of water with me considering how hot it was outside, so my first stop was a for delicious $3 lime juice.
 Located on the west side of the road as you take the short street into town by Tropic Air baggage claim, H&L is a great fresh juice stop.
 They also do breakfast, have reasonable prices and are a popular spot with locals, expats and tourists.

-After getting hydrated it was time to move onto protein and a $4 egg burrito down the road from Belizean Melody Art Gallery on the same side of the street.
-While they were making my food I popped over to Belize Bank as I was trying to get some Brazilian money for a birthday gift, sadly I did not have any luck.
-By the time I got back my burrito was ready, unfortunately they messed up my order and I had chicken instead.
-It was still good but left my original craving unsatisfied till my next town trip.
+After getting hydrated, it was time to move onto protein and a $4 egg burrito down the road from Belizean Melody Art Gallery on the same side of the street.
+While they were making my food I popped over to Belize Bank as I was trying to get some Brazilian money for a birthday gift, but sadly did not have any luck.
+By the time I got back my burrito was ready, but they messed up my order and I had chicken instead.
+It was still good but left my original craving unsatisfied until my next town trip.

 It was time to stop being sidetracked by eating food and get to my other main errand aside from trying to track down Brazilian money – groceries.
 I headed to the lagoon side and did not see anything that caught my eye at the Tuesday produce stands.
-I was ok with that because I was walking and I knew pickings would be slim as it was already afternoon, the best selection is early morning around 7:00am. you can see pictures of what shopping is like in my post: A trip to the Tuesday morning produce market and Yancey de Veer singing Lyin’ Mayans.
-Note: Sometimes people are out selling fruits and vegetables n that area other days of the week but there is no guarantee.
+I was okay with that because I was walking and I knew pickings would be slim as it was already the afternoon.
+The best selection is early morning around 7:00 AM.
+You can see pictures of what shopping is like in my post: A trip to the Tuesday morning produce market and Yancey de Veer singing Lyin’ Mayans.
+Note: There are sometimes people out selling fruits and vegetables in that area other days of the week, but there is no guarantee.

-Next stop onto Super Buy, within 3 minutes of being in te store I was wishing I had bought more of the things I was not finding today the last last time I had shopped there – a common occurrence here.
+Next stop, onto Super Buy.
+Within 3 minutes of being in the store I was wishing I had bought more of the things I was not finding today the last time I had shopped there – a common occurrence here.
 Thankfully it was not long before I was able to find one item I was looking for, roasted seaweed.
 Much to my dismay the stock had gone down from several rows to 6 packages, I decided to buy half after checking the expiry date and seeing it was the end of June 2014.

 Other useful Belize information:

-- If you are looking for good Belize Beef, both Reinland Meats operating out of Blue Creek Village, Orange Walk, Belize and Running W Meats in the San Ignacio, Cayo, Belize area are the brands to look for in San Pedro grocery stores.
+- If you are looking for good Belizean beef, both Reinland Meats operating out of Blue Creek Village, Orange Walk, Belize and Running W Meats in the San Ignacio, Cayo, Belize area are the brands to look for in San Pedro grocery stores.